 LP out now via bentley records

 After surviving a freak incident with a stage light while performing with an orchestra, virtuoso musician John Coker makes music all on his own as a vocalist, multi-instrumentalist, and producer.
-His latest is STOIC, newly released from Bentley Records in January 2021.
+Renowned both for his work as a revolutionary sound designer/composer for theatre and as a solo artist, his latest is STOIC, newly released from Bentley Records in 2021.